gwDistSys15/dist-sys-exercises/lec-2/conversions/readme.md

 $ | dollars
 y | yen

-Your group must write a server which accepts requests to convert between the two units you have selected.
+Your group must write a server that accepts requests to convert between the two units you have selected.
 It should be able to convert in either direction.

 **You may choose to write your server in C, Python, or Java.
-I suggest Python or Java.** There are example server programs which can send a welcome message to the client and receive an input string.
+I suggest Python or Java.** There are example server programs in the `templates/` directory which can send a welcome message to the client and receive an input string.
 You should copy one of these to make your program.

 #### Protocol Specification